 The broad cryptanalytic goal of finding non-random behavior (see above) is not a new feature of SHA-3.
-For example, the security analysis of the popular HMAC-SHA-256 message-authentication code is based on the security analysis of NMAC-SHA-256, which in turn is based on a pseudorandomness assumption for SHA-256.
+For example, the security analysis of the popular HMAC-SHA-256 messageauthentication code is based on the security analysis of NMAC-SHA-256, which in turn is based on a pseudorandomness assumption for SHA-256.

-The particular function SHA-256 used in SPHINCS+-SHA-256 has a "chaining value" of only 256 bits, making it slightly weaker in some metrics than SHAKE256 with 256-bit output.
-However, it is still suitable for all of our target security categories.
+The particular function SHA2-256 used in SPHINCS+-SHA2 has a "chaining value" of only 256 bits, making it slightly weaker in some metrics than SHAKE256 with 256-bit output.
+Therefore we make use of SHA2-512 in some cases to achieve the target security level.